purdue-arc/arc_tutorials/snake_tutorial/docs/04-position-controller.md

 We'll create a closed loop controller like last time.
 Our inputs will be the current position of the snake's head and the commanded position.
-Our output will be the required heading to reach that positiion.
+Our output will be the required heading to reach that positition.

 ## Creating the Program
 This will be just like the last program.
 Let's call it